Psychological Tactics of Manipulation

 Charm

 We all know someone who uses a wink and a compliment to get what they want.
 People want to feel attractive and wanted.
 Manipulators play into these feelings by being charming.
-They believe that when a person starts to get a little flirty, they’ll start to be attracted to the manipulator and will be more likely to submit to the manipulator’s demands.
+They believe that when a person starts to get a little flirty, they’ll be attracted to the manipulator and more likely to submit to the manipulator’s demands.

 charming people